landisdesign/docker-containers/mongo-authenticated/README.md

 #### /post_startup.sh

 This shell script file is executed after `mongod` is started and the users are defined.
 In this container, it automatically sets up and restores the database from the location described above.
+If you want to maintain this functionality in a new image while adding new functionality, consider copying this file to a location unique to your image, then have your version of `/post_startup.sh` call this moved file.